Red Foley: Mr. Country Music

 In 1951, Foley's second wife, Judy Martin, took her own life.
-To devote more time to his family in Nashville, he cut back on performing but continued to release hits in a variety of styles, including rockabilly and rhythm and blues.
+To devote more time to his family in Nashville, he cut back on performing, but continued to release hits in a variety of styles, including rockabilly and rhythm and blues.
 His 1951 hit, "(There'll Be) Peace in the Valley (for Me)" backed by the Sunshine Boys quartet, was one of the first gospel music records to sell one million copies.
 He also released his first LP that year, Souvenir Album (Decca DL-5303).

-Foley's manager was Jim McConnell and "Dub" Albritton was his personal appearances manager.
-Starting in 1951, he hosted The Red Foley Show on Saturday afternoons on NBC Radio from Nashville (moving to ABC Radio and Springfield, Missouri from 1956 to 1961) sponsored by Dow Chemical.
-On November 21, 1953, he was one of the first eight singers named to Billboard magazine's Honor Roll of Country and Western artists, "named by the disk jockeys of America as an all-time great of country & western music."
+Foley's manager was Jim McConnell and "Dub" Albritton was his personal-appearances manager.
+Starting in 1951, he hosted The Red Foley Show on Saturday afternoons on NBC Radio from Nashville (moving to ABC Radio and Springfield, Missouri, from 1956 to 1961) sponsored by Dow Chemical.
+On November 21, 1953, he was one of the first eight singers named to Billboard magazine's Honor Roll of Country and Western artists, "named by the disk jockeys of America as an all-time great of country and western music."

-Foley never lost his love for country music and, unlike Eddy Arnold, never sought success as a pop artist, even though many of his recordings made the pop charts.
-Other hits included "Sugarfoot Rag", "Cincinnati Dancing Pig" and "Birmingham Bounce", which stayed at No. 1 for 14 weeks.
+Foley never lost his love for country music, and unlike Eddy Arnold, never sought success as a pop artist, though many of his recordings made the pop charts.
+His other hits included "Sugarfoot Rag", "Cincinnati Dancing Pig", and "Birmingham Bounce", which stayed at number one for 14 weeks.
 Foley's success with the song prompted 21 cover versions.
-"One By One", a duet with Kitty Wells, hit No. 1 in 1954 and stayed on the charts for 41 weeks.
-He also recorded with Ernest Tubb (with whom he maintained a fictitious on-air "feud"), the Dixie Dons, the Anita Kerr Singers, Rosetta Tharpe, Evelyn Knight and the Lawrence Welk Orchestra.
+"One By One", a duet with Kitty Wells, hit number one in 1954 and stayed on the charts for 41 weeks.
+He also recorded with Ernest Tubb (with whom he maintained a fictitious on-air "feud"), the Dixie Dons, the Anita Kerr Singers, Rosetta Tharpe, Evelyn Knight, and the Lawrence Welk Orchestra.
 Known by then as Mr. Country Music and America's Favorite Country Gentleman, critics dubbed him the "barnyard Bing Crosby".